• 13 min read •

 How Can I Personally Prepare for My Time at Boot Camp?

 To prepare for boot camp, students should organize their personal life so they are prepared to run on autopilot while in school.
-Before boot camp begins, students can streamline by paying bills early, organize finances, pre-shopping for special dietary needs and staple items, and making sure the closet is full of clean clothes.
-Any life activities that can be “front loaded” should be completed before boot camp starts!
+Before boot camp begins, students can streamline by paying bills early, organize finances, pre-shopping for special dietary needs and staple items, and make sure the closet is full of clean clothes.
+Any life activities that can be “front-loaded” should be completed before boot camp starts!
 A daily schedule mapping out every day for the entire length of the boot camp can optimize time management during bootcamp.
-Focused and dedicated student are more successful than unprepared students.
+Focused and dedicated students are more successful than unprepared students.

 What are Some Things That Can Help Me While I am in Coding Boot Camp?